Sonny Corinthos and Carly Benson: Storyline

 In October 2003, Sonny realized that he was being tricked and goes to the house to tell Carly, but hears her screaming instead.
 Believing she is being hurt, Sonny puts a bullet through Alcazar and accidentally shoots Carly in the head and must deliver their son, Morgan.
 Carly fell into a brief coma while Sonny decided to get out the mob to protect his family.
 However, while in her coma, Carly had dreams about Lorenzo and she realized she had feelings for him.
 Sonny attempted to shoot Alcazar and left town with Sam McCall (Kelly Monaco).
 Sonny explained his situation to Sam who told him not to give up Carly and their children so easily.
 When Sonny is arrested and put on trial, Carly tries to get Sonny to run but to be a good example to his children; he turns himself in and fortunately is found not guilty.
 Another one of Sonny's enemies, Faith Rosco drugs Carly and has her committed to Shadybrooke and then brainwashed her to hate Sonny.
 Lorenzo rescues Carly and she eventually admits that she has feelings for him and Sonny.
-Feeling betrayed, Sonny begins sleeping with Sam.
+Feeling betrayed, Sonny begins having sex with Sam.